 Permit Fee $10.00; Checks payable to the Town of Litchfield.

 Permits will be sent by e-mail upon approval so please provide your email on the application.
+You may also call the Fire Marshal's Office with a credit card payment.

 The permit does not relieve the permittee of any legal liability, which may be incurred as a result of the fire.